Lane Thomas Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Lane Thomas (.333 slugging percentage in past 10 games, including no homers), battle starter Braxton Garrett and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+The Washington Nationals, including Lane Thomas (.342 slugging percentage in past 10 games, including zero home run), take on starter Eury Perez and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Yankees.
+In his most recent game he had a one-hit showing (1-for-4) against the Marlins.

 Lane Thomas Game Info & Props vs. the Marlins